jackyes/GoTube/README.md

     CrfHigh: High video quality
     UploadPath: Path to the uploaded file directory
     ConvertPath: Path to the converted video directory
+    AllowUploadWithPsw: Allow video upload only with password
+    Psw: Password for video upload.
+Generate With "mkpasswd -m bcrypt -R 10 <password>"

 ## Usage
 To get started, you need to have Go installed on your machine.
 Then, you can clone the repository to your local machine and run the server.